- Corporate Security Teams

 “Technology for retail loss prevention has impacted and changed how training is delivered to a new or existing employee.
 In years past, VCR tapes and classroom training was the standard.
 Often, trainees were required to travel to obtain training, leaving their markets unattended for days.

 The internet has introduced online training for the Loss Prevention Professional.
-Quality, online courses allows the trainee to obtain the material based on her/his schedule, not the schedule of the instructor.
+Quality, online courses allow the trainee to obtain the material based on her/his schedule, not the schedule of the instructor.
 It delivers a consistent message and can be reviewed many times for concepts missed or where the trainee needs some additional time on a subject.
 Costs are reduced when you eliminate travel.
 Online training is the new blackboard for training.”

 It’s safe to say that technology is a vital component for loss prevention and ultimately for profit control.
 Retailers will continue to face numerous threats and it’s important that they are doing what they can to address these issues, starting with the proper software.